noir-lang/noir/circuits/README.md

 > At this time, it is common to run wasm tests with the filter `-*.circuit*` as there are circuit issues in wasm.

 > The `build_run_tests_docker_local` script builds the chosen docker image (`x86_64` or `wasm`) and then launches a container from that image to run the `run_tests_local` script (used above).

 ---

+#### Using the VSCode debugger

+> **WARNING:** to debug in WASM (to use the `-g` option to `wasmtime`) you will unfortunately need to revert to `wasmtime` version `1.0.0` until [this bug](https://github.com/bytecodealliance/wasmtime/issues/3999) is fixed.
+To install that version, remove the `~/.wasmtime` directory and run `curl https://wasmtime.dev/install.sh -sSf | bash /dev/stdin --version v1.0.0`

+1. Make sure you have opened VSCode via the circuits workspace file
+    * `code circuits.code-workspace`
+2. Make sure you have the recommended plugins installed
+    * Open the command pallete (`Ctrl+Shift+P`)
+        * `Cmd+Shift+P` on Macs
+    * Type and select "Extensions: Show Recommended Extensions"
+    * Install any plugins shown not already installed
+3. Configure CMake for whichever preset you'd like to use
+    * Open the command pallete (`Ctrl+Shift+P`)
+    * Type and select "CMake: Select Configure Preset"
+    * Choose a debug preset such as:
+        * "Debugging build with Clang-15"
+        * "Debugging build for WASM"
+    * Redo this step later to switch between Clang-15/native and wasm
+4. Go to the "Run and Debug" panel
+    * Button (usually on left) that looks like a play button with a bug
+    * Or `Ctrl+Shift+D`
+5. Select the proper launch option at the top of the "Run and Debug" panel
+    * "Launch native"
+    * "Launch in WASM"
+6. Select the test executable to debug
+    * Open the command pallete (`Ctrl+Shift+P`)
+    * Type and select "CMake: Set Debug Target"
+    * Select executable to debug like `aztec3_circuits_abis_tests`
+7. Check output for progress
+8. [OPTIONAL] change `gtest_filter` args to filter specific test cases
+    * In `circuits.code-workspace`'s `launch->configurations-><native or wasm>`
+    * Don't commit these changes
+9. [OPTIONAL] set breakpoints in C++ files

+> _Note:_ redo steps 3-5 to switch between debugging Clang-15/native test executables and WASM test executables

+---